richvincent/smsbtc/README.md

 A <a href="https://www.twilio.com/phone-numbers">Twilio number</a> is required for this to work as well.

 run.py runs as a Flask server.
-I published the project to <a href="http://www.heroku.com">Heroku</a> but it worked fine on <a href="https://aws.amazon.com/ec2">AWS EC2</a> as well <em>*Although this is a little more advanced and complex.</em>
+I published the project to <a href="http://www.heroku.com">Heroku</a> but it worked fine on <a href="https://aws.amazon.com/ec2">AWS EC2</a> as well <em>*Although this option is a little more advanced and complex to configure.</em>

-Your public facing Flask server URL and port needs to be integrated into Twilio "Programmable SMS" messaging services request URL field.
+Your public facing Flask server URL and port need to be integrated into Twilio "Programmable SMS" messaging services request URL field.

 Once the run.py is running and globally accessible the btcSMS is ready to use.

 <h2>Instructions for SMSbtc:</h2>

-Commands are sent to the server via SMS commands to your Twilio phone number: ie if your Twilio phone number is <b>+12223334444</b>
+Commands are sent to the server via SMS messages sent to your Twilio phone number: ie if your Twilio phone number is <b>+12223334444</b>

 Send text messages proceeded by the '$' symbol to the number